timothyleejin/ip/docs/README.md

 from [here](https://github.com/timothyleejin/ip/releases/).

 Next, move siri.jar into an empty folder and open the terminal in your desktop.
-In your terminal, navigate into that folder and type in `java -jar siri.jar`.
+In your terminal, navigate into the folder with siri.jar and type in `java -jar siri.jar`.

 Just like that, **Siri** will appear and say hi to you!

 ## Features
-### Adding To Do tasks
+### Add To Do tasks

 Add tasks that have no time constraints to your task list.